Installation

 .build()

-Performing the Authentication
+Performing the authentication

 The Prove Auth object is thread safe and used as a singleton.
-Most Prove Auth methods are blocking and therefore can’t execute in the main application thread.
-The application employs an executor service with a minimum of two threads to manage threads due to the SDK’s ability to process concurrent blocking requests.
+Most Prove Auth methods are blocking and therefore can’t execute in the main app thread.
+The app employs an executor service with a minimum of two threads to manage threads due to the ability to process concurrent blocking requests.Swift

 // authToken retrieved from your server via StartAuthRequest